-Parents may try electronic cigarettes to help them quit smoking.
+Parents may try electronic cigarettes (also called e-cigarettes) to help them quit smoking.
 Teens may try them because they think they're safer than regular cigarettes.
-One electronic cigarette, however, can have as much nicotine as a whole pack of cigarettes.
-In addition, the Food and Drug Administration (FDA) has found cancer-causing chemicals in electronic cigarettes.
+However, cancer-causing chemicals, including nicotine, have been found in e-cigarettes.

-Electronic cigarettes are advertised as a way to help smokers quit.
-Also known as e-cigarettes or e-cigs, they are sold in many colors, shapes, sizes and flavors, such as vanilla, chocolate and peach schnapps.
-The devices have a battery, vaporizer and cartridge that make a mist that is inhaled.
+E-cigarettes are falsely advertised as a way to help smokers quit, but this has not been proven and is not recommended by the nation's leading health organizations.
+E-cigarettes are sold in many colors, shapes, sizes, and flavors like vanilla, chocolate, and bubble gum.
+The devices have a battery, vaporizer, and cartridge that make an aerosol mist that is inhaled.
 Smoking e-cigarettes is known as "vaping."

-E-cigs are not regulated or approved by the FDA and do not have to follow the same rules as other nicotine products.
-This means that the amount of nicotine and other harmful ingredients in each cartridge is not always the same.
-In addition, it’s easy for kids to buy e-cigs.
-More than half of states allow kids of any age to purchase e-cigarettes, and they’re easy to get online and in mall booths.
+E-cigarettes do not have to follow the same rules as other tobacco products.
+This means that the amount of nicotine and other harmful ingredients in each cartridge is not always the same across brands, and can even differ from what is listed on the product's label.